Working with MCP Tools in EvoAgentX¶

 toolkit = MCPToolkit(config_path="examples/mcp.config")

-# Create a customized agent with the tools
+# Create a customized agent with the toolkits

 mcp_agent = CustomizeAgent(